coopernurse/seattlefoodnotbombs.org/content/about.md

 ## Hot Meal

-We serve two weekly hot meals every Saturday at 4:30PM in [City Hall Park](https://www.openstreetmap.org/#map=19/47.60212/-122.33058) and every Sunday at 4:30PM in [Occidental Park](https://www.openstreetmap.org/#map=19/47.60029/-122.33328) in Pioneer Square, near the Firefighters' Memorial.
+We serve two weekly hot meals every Saturday at 4:30PM in [Prefontaine Place](https://www.openstreetmap.org/#map=19/47.60186/-122.33119) and every Sunday at 4:30PM in [Occidental Park](https://www.openstreetmap.org/#map=19/47.60029/-122.33328) in Pioneer Square, under the glass shelter.

-We set up tables next to the memorial and sometimes put up a canopy if it's raining.

-Sometimes we run a bit late, but we're there every week and usually ready to go by 4:45 or 5.
+Sometimes we run a bit late, but we're there every week and usually ready to go by 4:45 or 5!

 ## Who